SamG101-Developer/SPP-Compiler-5/meta/IDEAS.md

 - In argument:
   - `f(|a: BigInt| { ... }, other_args)`
 - Allow function types to _defer_ to more constricting, ie allow a `FunMut` for a `FunMov` parameter.
+- Set the function type to the most constrictive capture